Rates, Tariffs and Regulations

 Special Conditions

 Special conditions for tariffs may include temporary surcharges or surcredits that have been approved by the CPUC.
 Golden State Water has developed a resource that provides detailed information on all surcharges and surcredits that may be applicable to your water bill.
-Please click here to link to our Surcharges & Surcredits Guide.
+Please click here to view our Surcharges & Surcredit Guide.

 Ratemaking Process